Tennessee's coaching search was even wilder than you thought

 Another wrote: "Looks like a Butch Jones clone.
 Seriously, go after Tee Martin."

-The school's brief pursuit of Leach didn't sit well, either.
+The school's brief pursuit of Leach didn't sit well either.
 One fan emailed Currie, Davenport, DiPietro and Fulmer, noting "Leach would be horrible in Knoxville and we would settle for mediocrity."

 Pruitt's name surfaces